liuliangyin/liu-liang-yin/src/pages/about/index.md

 My name is Liu Liang Yin.

-I studied Product Design and graduated from NTNU 1 year ago, and now working as a Visual & UIUX  Designer.
+I studied Product Design and graduated from NTNU 1 year ago, and now working as a Visual & UIUX  Designer in Taipei.
 Designing is always interesting.
 I'll keep creating  products which are unique and friendly to use!

 This website is a collection of my works during 2016-2018.